-You can use your IRA to buy real estate, but be careful, there are strict rules
+You can use your IRA to buy real estate, but be careful.
+There are strict rules.

 The management fee charged by custodians varies depending upon the nature and scope of services provided.
-Since the property title resides with the custodian, it is more convenient to have them manage all financial issues associated with the property, such as collecting rental and paying taxes and bills.
+Since the property title resides with the custodian, it is more convenient to have them manage all financial issues associated with the property, such as collecting rent and paying taxes and bills.
 The management fees charged will, therefore, vary depending on whether or not the custodian is required to handle these issues.

-Thus, by making use of a self-directed IRA to purchase and sell real estate, you have a narrow loophole through which you avoid being hit by property taxes.
+Thus, by using a self-directed IRA to purchase and sell real estate, you have a narrow loophole through which you avoid being hit by property taxes.
 If you have a self-directed Roth IRA, then you won’t have to pay withdrawal taxes in the distribution stage based on the appreciated value of the real estate.
 By combining the tax benefits of an IRA with the appreciated value of the property, an investor may get the best of both worlds.